Drinking Water Programs

 FOB staff work with their colleagues in the Waterboards and with the US Environmental Protection Agency (EPA) as well as a wide variety of other parties interested in the protection of drinking water supplies.
 FOB staff work closely with staff of the Division of Financial Assistance on funding for public water systems.

-The Program Management Branch consists of the Environmental Laboratory Accreditation Program Section, the Data/Toxicology Office, and the Technical Operations Section.
+The Program Management Branch consists of the Quality Assurance Section, the Environmental Laboratory Accreditation Program Section, and the Technical Operations Section.

 The Environmental Laboratory Accreditation Program Section